-REAL-TIME TRACKING REALISED
+REAL-TIME TRACKING REALIZED

-When TDM began drafting its concept model for the Chicago Modification Center, it realised that manual, paper-based documentation would not be robust enough to track all its customers' vehicles while meeting its production targets.
+When TDM began drafting its concept model for the Chicago Modification Center, it realized that manual, paper-based documentation would not be robust enough to track all of its customers' vehicles while meeting its production targets.
 TDM was confident that it needed to implement a form of automatic data capture across its processes, and needed to select between primarily adopting barcoding or RFID.
-TDM IT Manager Chris Morgan explained, "As we worked through it, we realised that we would need something more "hands-off," so we could reduce the amount of movement required of the operators and ensure that we were tracking and timing the vehicle from the moment it enters its cell.
+TDM IT Manager Chris Morgan explained, "As we worked through it, we realized that we would need something more "hands-off," both so we could reduce the amount of movement required of the operators and to ensure that we were tracking and timing the vehicle from the moment it enters its cell.
 We didn't want to rely solely on the operator to report this later.
-That was the reason to consider RFID... and we knew the majority of the industry relied on Zebra."
+That's what got us going down the route toward RFID... and we knew the majority of the industry relied on Zebra."

-TDM selected Lowry Solutions to help establish its RFID vision.
+TDM selected Lowry Solutions to help establish it's RFID vision.
 Morgan explained, "We did some research and came across Lowry Solutions, who had some experience in the environment.
 They were recommended through Ford Motor Company, our parent company, and proposed an agile software development process using RFID."
-TDM research yielded an RFID case study conducted at the Ford Cologne-Niehl plant involving Austrian RFID middleware specialists, 7iD, which featured real-time vehicle tracking similar to what TDM had in mind for its modification centre.
-Lowry then contacted 7iD, and the three organisations began outlining strategies and logistics for the Chicago facility.
+TDM research yielded an RFID case study conducted at the Ford Cologne-Niehl plant involving Austrian RFID middleware specialists, 7iD, which featured real-time vehicle tracking similar to what TDM had in mind for its modification center.
+Lowry then contacted 7iD, and the three organizations began outlining strategies and logistics for the Chicago facility.